 Disclaimer: This guide references women wanting to be active in bed with men.
 These tips can apply to any gender and sexual orientation.
 The post includes affiliate links.
 For more information, read my disclaimer.

-How to be more active in bed: Initiate foreplay early on
+How to be more active in bed: Gradually build up

 According to Men’s Journal, research shows people can have longer and better sex when they gradually build up to intercourse.
-So, foreplay doesn’t just help women – despite the stereotype that not getting straight into action is annoying for men.
+So foreplay doesn’t just help women – despite the stereotype that men prefer getting straight into action.

-Once on a date with a partner, I told them I had no underwear on as we were in a lift heading for drinks.
-(I was wearing a bodysuit).
-This really turned him on, to the point we were making out passionately in the lift back out.
+4.)
+Saying something sexual when they least expect it.
+Once on a date, I told a partner I had no underwear on as we were in a lift heading for drinks (I was wearing a bodysuit).
+We ended up making out passionately in the lift on the way out.

 Do you want a guy to push you against a wall and dramatically take off your clothes and dominate you?
 Would you prefer to take charge and put the cuff-links on him?

-On an episode of the Closeness podcast, host Tari talked about masturbation during intercourse and how it conveys amazing rapture.
-The idea that your partner is so remarkable at sex, you can’t help but to touch yourself.
-Even putting a finger on your vagina can be enough to show how much you’re liking the experience.
+On an episode of the Closeness podcast, host Tari talked about how pleasuring yourself during sex can conveys amazing rapture.
+The idea that your partner is so remarkable, you can’t help but to touch yourself.

 While women often compliment each other, men seem to rarely hear praise for their looks.
 I think it’s super sexy when a person takes a second to stare and admire who they’re about to make love to.
 Especially if they pause around the private parts.

-If you don’t usually, it’s daunting to start shouting ‘Fuck, yeah… tell me I’m your dirty bitch’.
+If you don’t usually talk dirty in bed, it may feel daunting to start shouting, ‘Yeah… tell me I’m your dirty b*tch’.